-The intervenor States' invocation of the equal-sovereignty doctrine must be rejected because it is inconsistent with the origin and evolution of that doctrine and because it inhibits, rather than promotes, state sovereignty.
+The States' invocation of the equal-sovereignty doctrine must be rejected because it is inconsistent with the origin and evolution of that doctrine and because it inhibits, rather than promotes, state sovereignty.

 A. The Supreme Court has explained that all States are coequal sovereigns under the Constitution, entitled to the benefits of the doctrine of equal sovereignty.
 That doctrine first took root in a series of cases in which the Court examined whether conditions Congress had placed on the admission of new States were constitutional.
 The Court explained the equal-sovereignty doctrine in federalist terms, holding that the doctrine prevents Congress from enacting legislation that either exceeds its constitutionally enumerated powers or impinges on powers reserved to the States under the Tenth Amendment.
-The Court never suggested that the doctrine prevents Congress from treating States differently; indeed, from its earliest days, Congress has enacted legislation that imposes burdens on or bestows benefits to select States only.
+The Court never suggested that the doctrine prevents Congress from treating States differently; indeed, from its earliest days, Congress has enacted legislation imposing burdens or bestowing benefits on select States only.

-More recently, the Supreme Court returned to the topic of equal sovereignty in reviewing the constitutionality of the 2006 reauthorization of certain temporary provisions of the Voting Rights Act of 1965, 52 U.S.C. § 10101, et seq., in Northwest Austin Municipal Utility District No. One v.
+More recently, the Supreme Court returned to the topic of equal sovereignty in reviewing the constitutionality of the 2006 reauthorization of certain provisions of the Voting Rights Act of 1965, 52 U.S.C. § 10101 et seq. in Northwest Austin Municipal Utility District No. One v.
 Holder, 557 U.S. 193 (2009), and again in Shelby County v.
 Holder, 570 U.S. 529 (2013).
 The Court reaffirmed both that the equal-sovereignty doctrine is rooted in federalism principles and that the doctrine is not a bar on Congress's treating States differently.
-The Court explained that the statutory provisions at issue in those cases intruded on an area of concern that the Framers intended to reserve to the States-and that the selective application of certain restrictions on the ability of covered States to enact voting-related laws expressed moral judgment about those covered States.
-In those circumstances, the Court held, Congress was required to meet a higher burden to justify its selective application of restrictions to certain States.
+The Court explained that the statutory provisions at issue in those cases were enacted under Congress's more limited authority to regulate the States as States under the Reconstruction Amendments, and regulated the States in an area of core concern to the States.
+And, the Court explained, the selective application of certain restrictions on the ability of covered States to enact voting-related laws expressed moral judgment about those States.
+In those circumstances, the Court held, the selective application of restrictions to certain States was not "appropriate" legislation to enforce the Reconstruction Amendments.

-В. The doctrine of equal sovereignty does not apply in this case because in regulating vehicle emissions, Congress acted pursuant to its Commerce Clause authority to address an area of core federal concern in a manner that does not suggest wrongdoing by any State.
+B. The doctrine of equal sovereignty does not apply in this case because in regulating vehicle emissions, Congress acted pursuant to its Commerce Clause authority to address an area of core federal concern in a manner that does not suggest wrongdoing by any State.